-After the Allies invaded Italy in 1943 they came at a halt at the Gustav Line at Cassino.
-Once they realized that they won’t be able to penetrate it the commander of the Allied forces in Italy began thinking about alternatives and what he could do.
-A suggestion from Winston Churchill was that they launch an operation that would move forces behind the Gustav Line at Anzio that would result in what we all know today as the Battle of Anzio.
-The battle would be the fighting that resulted after the Allies conducted an amphibious landing in the area of Anzio known as Operation Shingle.
-The battle took place between January 22nd, 1944 and June 5th, 1944.
+After the Allies invaded Italy in 1943, they stopped at the Gustav Line at Cassino.
+Once they realized that they wouldn’t be able to penetrate it, the commander of the Allied forces in Italy began thinking about alternatives and what he could do.
+Winston Churchill suggested they launch an operation that would move troops behind the Gustav Line at Anzio, resulting in what we know today as the Battle of Anzio.
+The battle would be fought after the Allies conducted an amphibious landing in the area of Anzio known as Operation Shingle.
+The battle occurred between January 22nd, 1944 and June 5th, 1944.

 Battle of Anzio Background

-While the U.S. military ignored the suggestion at first it was later adopted after Churchill talked to President Roosevelt.
-The plan was for the US Fifth Army to attack the Gustav Line and in doing so draw the opposing forces south while the VI Crops land at Anzio.
-A big problem with the plan soon emerged, the orders given to the commander of what would become the battle of Anzio didn’t reflect the real urgency of the attack.
-His orders were to plan the attack flexibly, this was probably because General Mark Clark didn’t have much faith in the operation, he thought that for an operation like this to be successful more forces were required, at least a full army.
-The commander heading the operation, Major General John P. Lucas share the same view as he thought that he was being sent into battle without enough forces.
+While the U.S. military initially ignored the suggestion, it was later adopted after Churchill talked to President Roosevelt.
+The US Fifth Army planned to attack the Gustav Line and draw the opposing forces south while the VI Crops land at Anzio.
+A big problem with the plan soon emerged; the orders given to the commander of what would become the battle of Anzio didn’t reflect the absolute urgency of the attack.
+His orders were to plan the attack flexibly; this was probably because General Mark Clark didn’t have much faith in the operation; he thought that for an operation like this to be successful more forces were required, at least an entire army.
+The commander heading the process, Major General John P. Lucas, shared the same view as he thought that he was being sent into battle without enough force.